The Families of Mushrooms and Toadstools Represented in the British Isles |

 Ecology.
 Saprophytic.
 The fruit-bodies on dead wood (or epiphyllous).

-British representation.
+Representation in Britain and Ireland.
 About 30 species in Britain; Pistillaria, Typhula.

 World representation.
 123 species; genera 4.
 Widespread temperate.